Kaushal1011/CS441SimRankForGraphs/README.md

 Clone the repo and run the following commands in the root directory of the project.
 Recursively clone the submodule as well.

+*Make sure you have hadoop installed and configured on your machine.
+Install Directions for [Windows](https://gist.github.com/vorpal56/5e2b67b6be3a827b85ac82a63a5b3b2e)*

 ```bash
 git submodule update --init --recursive
 ```